 It is often useful to step through an analysis one time point at a time.
 Animation mode lets you do this and displays the node voltages and digital states on the schematic at each time point.
 To see how the mode works, load the file MIXED4.
 Select Transient from the Analysis menu.
 Press ALT + F4 to remove the Analysis Limits dialog box.
 Click on the Tile Vertical button.
-Click on the Animate S button, select the Wait for Key Press option, and hit OK.
-Click on the Node Voltages P. Press F2 to start the run.
-Press and hold the CTRL and SPACEBARS keys down to observe each new data point being computed and printed on the schematic.
+Select Scope / Animate Options, or click on the Animate button.
+Select the Wait for Key Press option, and hit OK.
+Enable the Node Voltages Press F2 to start the run.
+Press and hold the CTRL and SPACEBAR keys down to observe each new data point being computed and printed on the schematic.

-Figure 7-25 Animating an analysis
+Figure 7-26 Animating an analysis

 The figure above shows what the screen should look like midway through the run.
-In this mode, MC8 computes a single data point, optionally prints the voltages/ states, currents, power, and conditions on the schematic, and then awaits the CTRL + SPACEBAR key or time delay.
+In this mode, MC9 computes a single data point, optionally prints the volt-ages/states, currents, power, and conditions on the schematic, and then awaits the CTRL + SPACEBAR key or time delay.
 It then repeats the cycle of compute, print, and pause until the run is complete.
 When Animate mode is canceled by clicking on the Don't Wait button in the Animate dialog box, the run continues in normal mode.
 To see both the schematic and analysis plot simultaneously, you must select either Tile Horizontal or Tile Vertical.
-This option is available for AC, DC, and transient analysis, although it is most useful in the transient analysis, and CTRL + F4 to close the file.
+This option is available for AC, DC, and transient analysis, although it is most useful in the transient analysis of digital and mixed-mode circuits.
+Press ESC to stop the run, F3 to exit the analysis, and CTRL + F4 to close the file.